-Editor’s Note: This article was published in May 2021 and has been updated accordingly.
+[Editor’s Note: This article was published in May 2021 and has been updated multiple times since.]

 We’ve all heard it before: the book was better.
 For the most part, it’s true.
 The best literary adaptations mine something newly cinematic from their source material; at worst, they’re so doggedly faithful to the text that the end result feels nervously redundant or like an overly gutsy cash grab.

-This year, psychosexual-thriller auteur Adrian Lyne coughed up a Patricia Highsmith adaptation so bad that, may she rest in peace and not be alive to give notes, might send its author reeling.
-“Deep Water,” similarly plopped onto a streamer earlier this year, was an incomprehensible cluster of decidedly non-ethical polyamory, murder, and snails led by Ben Affleck and Ana de Armas on Hulu.
+Last year, psychosexual-thriller auteur Adrian Lyne coughed up a Patricia Highsmith adaptation so bad that, may she rest in peace and not be alive to give notes, might send its author reeling.
+“Deep Water” was an incomprehensible cluster of decidedly non-ethical polyamory, murder, and snails led by Ben Affleck and Ana de Armas on Hulu.
 Keen-eyed readers disappointed with the disheveled melodrama might be inclined to go back to the source material and figure out where it all went wrong.

-And plenty has gone wrong on the TV side of adaptations too, with George R.R.
+Plenty has gone awry on the TV side of adaptations too, with George R.R.
 Martin feeling left in the cold by the finale of HBO’s “Game of Thrones” and vowing to make it right with his ensuing series of follow-up “Song of Ice and Fire” books.
 Whenever they may come.
 And though it’s not done yet, Hulu’s Elisabeth Moss-starring “The Handmaid’s Tale” adaptation — and all increasingly batshit narrative decision therein — inspired Margaret Atwood to repeatedly remind fans she has no control over the show.

 To get you in the spirit of risky, will-they-fail literary adaptations, take a look back at some of the most controversial book-to-film revamps ever, including ones deplored by audiences as well as disowned by their authors.